Red-Legged Seriema

 Physical Characteristics

 These birds are about 3 feet tall and weigh about four pounds.
 Males are slightly larger than females.
 Lifespan in the wild is 20 to 30 years.
-In human care, the oldest known bird lived to 48 years.
+The oldest known bird in human care lived to 48 years.

 Explore more Animals